Line 121 - Interest and other investment income

 - T3, Statment of Trust Income Allocations and Designations

 You may not receive a T5 slip if the investment income is less than $50, but you must still report this income.

 You also have to report the interest on any tax refund you received in 2014, which is shown on your notice of assessment or notice of reassessment.

-For children born in born in 1995 or later reporting certain investment income, see Split income of a child under 18.
+For children born in born in 1996 or later who report certain investment income, see Split income of a child under 18.